 - Completion of 2 six-month co-op experiences

-Northeastern's focus of experiential learning is augmented by the Assessed Integrated Learning Program (SAIL).
+Northeastern's focus of experiential learning is augmented by the Student Assessed Integrated Learning Program (SAIL).
 This program allows students to map their experiences in and outside of the classroom to a set of competencies, skills and abilities.